rixed/junkie/README.md

   function if we optimize constant away from runtime exec - see below about purity);

-- a function for matching an ip with a subnet;

 - pure functions taking only constants (and thus returning a constant) should be precomputed;

-- a random function;

 - a slice operator to extract a string from another string;